River Oceanus

 The Bore

 On the subject of the River Oceanus, Voilá will often tell the tale of Terris Mathesson (prime human ranger [he/him] / Sensate / CG).
 Terris specialises in ferrying bloods from plane to plane, realm to realm along the River.
-Next to the Marraenoloths of the lower planes, he is known to be the best mortal boatman known in the multiverse.
+Next to the marraenoloths of the lower planes, he is known to be the best mortal boatman known in the multiverse.
 He charges a reasonable fee for his services, and is always willing to tell a tale or two…

 “River Oceanus is the best, cutter!
 Anyone who’s done the run from Elysium to Arborea knows the chant for sure.
 If you’ve done the run through those planes, you’re not just a cutter, you’re a Cutter.
 I mean after a run you can cut any water from Faerun to the Styx.